victordelval/mern-skeleton/README.md

 ### User auth and protected routes
 #### Auth routes
 #### Auth controller

+The auth controller functions in server/controllers/auth.controller.js will not only handle requests to the sign-in and sign-out routes, but also provide JWT and express-jwt functionality to enable authentication and authorization for protected user API endpoints.

 #### Sign-in

+The password authentication method defined in the UserSchema is used to verify the password received in the req.body from the client.

+If the password is successfully verified, the JWT module is used to generate a JWT signed using a secret key and the user's _id value.

+Install jsonwebtoken to use it in the controller:

+`npm install jsonwebtoken --save`

+Then, the signed JWT is returned to the authenticated client along with user details.

+( * ) Optionally, we can also set the token to a cookie in the response object so it is available to the client side if cookies is the chosen form of JWT storage.
+On the client side, this token must be attached as an Authorization header when requesting protected routes from the server.

 #### Sign-out

+The signout function clears the response cookie containing the signed JWT.
+This is an optional endpoint and not really necessary for auth purposes if cookies are not used at all in the frontend.

+With JWT, user state storage is the client's responsibility, and there are multiple options for client-side storage besides cookies.
+On sign-out, the client needs to delete the token on the client side to establish that the user is no longer authenticated

 #### Protecting routes with express-jwt

+To protect access to the read, update, and delete routes, the server will need to check that the requesting client is actually an authenticated and authorized user.

+To check if the requesting user is signed in and has a valid JWT when a protected route is accessed, we will use the express-jwt module.

+The `express-jwt` module is middleware that validates JSON Web Tokens.
+Run `npm install express-jwt --save`

+**Requiring sign-in**

+The `requireSignin` method in auth.controller.js uses express-jwt to verify that the incoming request has a valid JWT in the Authorization header.
+If the token is valid, it appends the verified user's ID in an 'auth' key to the request object, otherwise it throws an authentication error.

+We can add `requireSignin` to any route that should be protected against unauthenticated access.

+**Authorizing signed in users**

+For some of the protected routes such as update and delete, on top of checking for authentication we also want to make sure the requesting user is only updating or deleting their own user information.

+To achieve this, the `hasAuthorization` function defined in auth.controller.js checks if the authenticated user is the same as the user being updated or deleted before the corresponding CRUD controller function is allowed to proceed.

+**Protecting user routes**

+We will add `requireSignin` and `hasAuthorization` to the user route declarations that need to be protected with authentication and also authorization.

+The route to read a user's information only needs authentication verification, whereas the update and delete routes should check for both authentication and authorization before these CRUD operations are executed.

+**Auth error handling for express-jwt**

+To handle the auth-related errors thrown by express-jwt when it tries to validate JWT tokens in incoming requests, we need to add the following error-catching code to the Express app configuration in mern-skeleton/server/express.js, near the end of the code, after the routes are mounted and before the app is exported:

+### Checking the standalone backend

+With user auth implemented for protecting routes, we have covered all the desired features of a working backend for the skeleton MERN application.

+Now, we will look at how we can check if this standalone backend is functioning as desired without implementing a frontend.

+---

+## Frontend with React and MaterialUI